• Home

 Cashew Chicken and Broccoli Recipe

-This recipe comes together in the blink of an eye and is delicious.
+This recipe comes together in the blink of an eye.
 Essentially, this cashew chicken and broccoli recipe is a stir fry that I love making whenever I need to use up a lot of veggies from the market or from my fridge.
 It all cooks in one skillet and aside from a bit of chopping, it is pretty effortless.

 Along with the chicken, this stir fry has lots of bright and crunchy broccoli, sweet red pepper, green onions, and toasted cashews.
 The addition of fresh garlic, shallots, and ginger is my holy trinity for making stir-fries taste super flavourful.